 How does advising work?

-Will the RAD or MAC labs be open?
-I don’t have a computer at home.
+Are the RAD or MAC labs open?

 Will remote classes be accessible to me?

 PSU is committed to inclusive learning practices, whether in the classroom or online!
 If you have accommodations or might need them, connect with the Disability Resource Center and tell your instructors.
 Live captioning is available for Zoom Meetings, and recorded videos will be more fully captioned through PSU Mediaspace.
 Our faculty will work with the DRC to help ensure that you’re getting the accessible content you need, the same as always.